Transition Tori in the Planar Restricted Elliptic Three Body Problem: Twist in the PRC3BP at

-As mentioned in Section~\ref{sec:prelim}, we have a family of periodic Lapunov orbits $l_{\mu}\left( c\right) $ around $L_{2}^{\mu}$ for energies larger and sufficiently close to the energy $C_{2}^{\mu}$ of the libration point $L_{2}^{\mu}.$ This family of orbits corresponds to the set $B_{R}$ (see (\ref{eq: BR=})) of orbits constructed in the previous section.
-In this section we will show that for sufficiently small $\mu$ we have the twist property on this family of periodic orbits.
-The main idea for the proof is to approximate the PRC3BP with the Hill's problem (\ref{eq: Hills problem}) where we have the explicit formulas for the libration point $L_{2}^{\text{Hill}},$ the linearized vector field at $L_{2}^{\text{Hill}}$ its eigenvalues etc., which will allow us to compute the twist coefficient $a_{2,2}^{\text{Hill}}.$ We will show that if $a_{2,2}^{\text{Hill}}$ is nonzero then the same will hold for the twist coefficient for the PRC3BP with sufficiently small $\mu.$
+As mentioned in Section~\ref{sec:prelim}, we have a family of periodic Lyapounov orbits $l_{\mu}(C)$ around $L_{2}^{\mu}$ for energies larger than and sufficiently close to the energy $C_{2}^{\mu}$ of the libration point $L_{2}^{\mu}.$ This family of orbits corresponds to the set $B_{R}$ (see (\ref{eq: BR=})) of orbits constructed in the previous section.
+In this section we will show that for sufficiently small $\mu$ we have a twist property on this family of periodic orbits.
+The main idea for the proof is to approximate the PRC3BP (with Hamiltonian (\ref{eq:PRC3BP-Hill})) expressed in Hill' coordinates (\ref{eq:Hill-coordinates}) with the Hill's problem (\ref{eq: Hills problem}).
+First we shall consider the Hill's problem (\ref{eq: Hills problem}) where we have explicit formulas for the libration point $L_{2}^{\text{Hill}}$, the linearized vector field at $L_{2} ^{\text{Hill}}$ its eigenvalues etc., which will allow us to compute the twist coefficient $a_{2,2}^{\text{Hill}}$.
+We will then show that the coefficients $a_{2,2}^{\mu}$ computed for the PRC3BP in Hill's coordinates, converges to $a_{2,2}^{\text{Hill}}$ as $\mu$ tends to zero.